 The Company's Articles of Incorporation authorize the issuance of preferred shares.
-However, as of September 30, 2013, none have been issued nor have any rights or preferences been assigned to the preferred shares by the Company's Board of Directors.
+However, as of December 31, 2013, none have been issued nor have any rights or preferences been assigned to the preferred shares by the Company's Board of Directors.

-Note 4 - Share-based Compensation
+Note 5 - Share-based Compensation

-Equity Incentive Plans
+Long-Term Incentive Plans

 The Company adopted and the shareholders approved the 2007 Long-Term Incentive Plan (the "2007 Plan"), effective November 21, 2006, to provide incentives to certain eligible employees, directors and consultants.
 A maximum of 10.0 million shares of the Company's common stock can be issued under the 2007 Plan in connection with the grant of awards.
 Awards to purchase common stock have been granted pursuant to the 2007 Plan and are outstanding to various employees, officers, directors, Scientific Advisory Board members and independent distributors at prices between \$0.21 and \$1.50 per share, with initial vesting periods of one to three years.
 Awards expire in accordance with the terms of each award and the shares subject to the award are added back to the 2007 Plan upon expiration of the award.
 The contractual term of stock options granted is generally ten years.
-As of September 30, 2013 there were awards outstanding, net of awards expired, for the purchase in aggregate of 3.6 million shares of the Company's common stock.
-As of September 30, 2013 there were 27,000 shares available for issuance under the 2007 Plan.
+As of December 31, 2013 there were awards outstanding, net of awards expired, for the purchase in aggregate of 2.6 million shares of the Company's common stock.

 The Company adopted and the shareholders approved the 2010 Long-Term Incentive Plan (the "2010 Plan"), effective September 27, 2010, as amended on January 10, 2012, to provide incentives to eligible employees, directors and consultants who contribute to the strategic and long-term performance objectives and growth of the Company.
 A maximum of 6.9 million shares of the Company's common stock can be issued under the 2010 Plan in connection with the grant of awards.
 Awards to purchase common stock have been granted pursuant to the 2010 Plan and are outstanding to various employees, officers and directors.
 Outstanding stock options awarded under the 2010 Plan have exercise prices between \$0.63 and \$3.53 per share, and vest over one to four year vesting periods.
 Awards expire in accordance with the terms of each award and the shares subject to the award are added back to the 2010 Plan upon expiration of the award.
 The contractual term of stock options granted is generally ten years.
-As of September 30, 2013 there were awards outstanding, net of awards expired, for an aggregate of 3.0 million shares of the Company's common stock.
-As of September 30, 2013 there were 449,000 shares available for issuance under the 2010 Plan.
+As of December 31, 2013 there were awards outstanding, net of awards expired, for an aggregate of 3.5 million shares of the Company's common stock.